Board of Directors

 Mr. Chhabra is active in Cary Rotary and serves on the IAHI (International Association of Holiday Inn) franchise advisory committee.
 Mr. Chhabra graduated from North Carolina State University with a BS in Mechanical Engineering in 1995.

 Mr. Francis ranks fourth in league history in points and second in assists.
 His Whalers number #10 was raised at the Hartford Civic Center on January 6, 2006 and his Hurricanes #10 jersey was retired by the Carolina organization on January 28, 2006.
+In 2007 Mr. Francis was inducted into the Hockey Hall of Fame.

 Robert J. Greczyn, Jr.